Pers8/obsidian-files/How to do an English High Level Essay.md

-Writing a HL essay in IB require a structured and well researched approach
+Writing a HL essay in IB require a structured and well researched approach.
+Here are some tips to help you write  a good essay :

+-